WHAT TO SEE AND DO

 Want to know which big city in Italy isn’t overcrowded with tourists?
 It’s the picturesque, historic, seaside city of La Spezia, in Northern Italy.
-I hadn’t planned on going, but changed itinerary last minute due to family ‘issues’, and decided to drive to La Spezia from Parma, rather than go straight to Cinque Terre.
-I’m glad I did, because La Spezia really surprised me and I’m sure it will surprise you too.
+I hadn’t planned on going, but changed itinerary and decided to stop in La Spezia on the drive from Parma, rather than go straight to Cinque Terre.
+I’m glad I did, because La Spezia is a lovely city and there are plenty of awesome things to see and do.
+It really surprised me and I’m sure it will surprise you too.

 La Spezia lies on the coast of the Mediterranean Sea, within the Gulf of La Spezia, in the province of Liguria near Genoa.
 This seaside city has unbelievably managed to stay under the tourist radar.
-It will surprise you that it doesn’t attract more holidaymakers.
+It surprises me that it doesn’t attract more holidaymakers.
 Many people mistakenly think there isn’t much to see and do here.
 Most tourists are just passing through La Spezia, a gateway to other more famous destinations, such as Pisa, Florence and Milan, which is a shame, given that everywhere in this beautiful country there are treasures to appreciate.
-La Spezia is no exception.
+La Spezia is certainly no exception.
 I stayed a couple of days to check out this charming city.

 The city is far less touristy than other major Italian cities, given that travellers don’t give much thought to stopping here, often on their way to Cinque Terre, because it’s so close, or Porto Venere.
 Many cruise ships dock at the port before heading off to other European locations.
 But you don’t get that touristy vibe that you do in more popular locations where there is an abundance of souvenir shops, selfie sticks and tour groups.

 The beauty is you can actually appreciate real authentic Italian life.
 You can mingle with the locals who are more patient here, shop in real shops, not souvenir filled stores, and eat real local Italian cuisine in the restaurants, not what tourists expect to eat.
 In the narrow back streets and little piazzas I found there to be a great atmosphere, filled with wonderful restaurants and cafes and locals out in the evenings.

 Places to see